Energy Done Differently.

 We are a model for how energy can be done differently: actively doing something practical about climate change, and helping local communities in the process.

 We are proudly Australia’s first community-owned power company – a company that is about communities, customers and the welfare of our planet, not corporate profits.

-And we have plans to expand soon into Sydney, Newcastle and Woollongong, as well south east Queensland and Victoria, with South Australia to follow.
+And we have plans to expand very soon into South-East Queensland and Victoria, with South Australia to follow.

 New Business Model.

 We have flipped traditional energy retail on its head and created a new business model dedicated to helping communities become energy independent using their own renewable energy supplies.

 Enova believes Australia’s current energy system is outdated.
 It’s a 20th century model where there’s large scale generation plants, long distance transmission and distribution… all the energy flowing one way into the household - with money flowing back the other way to large scale generators and retailers.

 Enova is advocating for a better alternative and is helping the future to be decentralised… where we no longer have solely large scale generation, but instead, electricity is generated, stored and shared amongst communities.